NickHastings/riverwm-utils/README.md

 Change to either the next or previous focused tags.

+Note that this functionality could easily be [built into river](https://github.com/riverwm/river/pull/506), but because of the plan to separate the window management to a separate client, such new addictions are not being accepted.

 The script takes two arguments: the first is being the direction next|previous, the second being the maximum number of tags at which the cycling should wrap back to the first tag (or to the last tag from